-Grade Placement: 8-12 ART 1 GPA Level: 2 Credit: 1 TEA code: 03500100 Prerequisite: None
+Grade Placement: 8-12 ART 1

 In this entry level course, students will be introduced to the basics of Art.
 The elements of art and principles of design will be taught and implemented through hands on activities that include various media.
 Drawing, color theory, painting, art history, sculpting and printmaking will be explored.
 Students are encouraged to be independent thinkers and will be expected to have a firm grasp on basic concepts when creating individual works of art.
 This is an entry level course for beginning art students.